 By using a secured credit card, you will learn to use your finances wisely.
 You will get into the habit of responsibly paying for your purchases on time.
 This will not only build your credit profile but will also help repair your score over time.

-What is the difference of secured credit card from regular credit cards?
+What is the difference between secured credit cards from regular credit cards?

-There are no distinct differences between the secured and unsecured card in terms of usage, physical appearance, and payment scheme.
+There are no distinct differences between the secured and unsecured cards in terms of usage, physical appearance, and payment scheme.
 However, here are a few things you should take note of:

 * Users of both cards receive a monthly statement and should make a payment on or before the due date